-Last week, in Balls of Steel: Script to Novel – 5 Steps to Adapting Backwards, I declared my participation in National Novel Writing Month (NaNoWriMo) to challenge myself to get the words on the page.
-To my delight, several of you are joining me in this crazy 50,000-word quest.
+In Balls of Steel: Script to Novel – 5 Steps to Adapting Backwards, I declared my participation in National Novel Writing Month (NaNoWriMo) to challenge myself to get the words on the page.
+To my delight, several of you are joined me in the crazy 50,000-word quest.
 Bravo!

 Yes, I am aware the actual challenge is to get 50,000 words on the page in 30 days but “winning” that doesn’t mean squat to me if the words aren’t ones I can ultimately use.
 I’m way too practical for that kind of goal.